m0tela01/WebODB/README.md

 #### Do this before cloning.

-to host WebBD yourself install apache2 and go to /etc/apache2/sites-available and add the path to the dist folder to the .conf file
+to host WebBD yourself install apache2 and go to /etc/apache2/sites-enabled and add the path to the dist folder 000-default.conf

 document root